Lord Randolph Churchill

 Lord Randolph Henry Spencer-Churchill (Note: This British person has the double-barrelled surname Spencer-Churchill, but is known by the surname Churchill.)
 (13 February 1849 – 24 January 1895) was a British aristocrat and politician.
 He was a Tory radical who coined the term "Tory democracy" and participated in the creation of the "National Union of the Conservative Party".

 Churchill first came to public attention in 1878 as an outspoken exponent of independent Conservatism criticising the old guard and the Conservative front bench.
 By 1885, he had formulated the policy of progressive Conservatism which was known as "Tory Democracy".
 In 1884, at the conference of the National Union of Conservative Associations, he was nominated chairman, despite the opposition of parliamentary leaders.
 He built up Tory Democracy in towns and the Conservatives won the majority of English boroughs in 1885, strengthened by the part he played in events immediately preceding the fall of the Liberal government.

 In 1885, he was appointed Secretary of State for India in the Salisbury government.
 Despite entering office with a reputation for progressive views on India, his tenure was 'traditionally reactionary', many of his policies focused on exploiting India and his attitude towards the native Indians was similarly illiberal.
 However, he was most known during that time for his unilateral decision to invade and annex Burma in the very costly Third Anglo-Burmese War.

 In 1886, Churchill was appointed Chancellor of the Exchequer and Leader of the House of Commons.
-As Chancellor, he attracted both admiration and criticism.
+As chancellor, he attracted both admiration and criticism.
 He became relatively isolated in the cabinet and tried to use his public support to impose his positions on his colleagues.
 After proposing a budget that surprised and annoyed his colleagues, he threatened to resign in order to secure his position on armed forces expenditure.
-To his surprise, the Prime Minister accepted his resignation effectively ending his career.
-For the next few years, there was some speculation that he might return to frontline politics but this did not materialise.
-His health declined in the 1890s and he died in late 1894 leaving behind a large personal estate.
-The elder of his two sons, Winston Churchill, was British Prime Minister during World War II.
+To his surprise, the prime minister accepted his resignation – effectively ending his career.
+For the next few years there was some speculation that he might return to frontline politics, but this did not materialise.
+His health declined in the 1890s, and he died in early 1895, leaving behind a large personal estate.
+The elder of his two sons, Winston Churchill, was British prime minister during the Second World War.